 <!DOCTYPE> declaration.
 The available options are:

 HTML 4 or HTML 5: select one of these options to have files treated as HTML 4 or HTML 5 and validated against one of these standards.

 Other doctype: select this option to have HTML files by default validated against a custom DTD or schema and specify the URL of the DTD or schema to be used.

 Note that code completion is available in this field: press Control+Space to see the list of suggested URLs.

 Default XML Schema Version

 In this area, choose the XSD (XML Schema Definition) Schema to validate XML files.
 The available options are:

-XML Schema 1.1: see W3C XML Schema Definition Language (XSD) 1.1 Part 1: Structures and W3C XML Schema Definition Language (XSD) 1.1 Part 2: Datatypes for details.
+XML Schema 1.1: for more information, refer to W3C XML Schema Definition Language (XSD) 1.1 Part 1: Structures and W3C XML Schema Definition Language (XSD) 1.1 Part 2: Datatypes.